tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 Quality Control to improve data during downstream analysis of aggregated data has other challenges.
 The volume of aggregated data may be large enough to make both examination of the proposed `Amendments` and reporting of proposed changes to upstream databases of record infeasible.
 Quality Control in the workflow processing of data streams from large scale aggregation may include acceptance of proposals from `Amendments` into a data stream for downstream analysis.
 This should be done with some care in checking that the proposed `Amendments` are not introducing errors or false precision, and both unamended and amended data should be preserved, with accepted proposals from `Amendments` clearly identifiable as manipulations of the data stream.

+To maintain the integrity and reliability of the BDQ Framework, we have been careful to avoid proposing `Amendments` in cases where there is significant uncertainty — whether due to ambiguous data, unclear provenance, or unresolved conflicts between sources.
+This principle helps ensure that changes are justifiable and that the risks of introducing erroneous or misleading data through overcorrection are minimized.

 ## 4 Using the BDQ Tests Quick Reference Guide (non-normative)

 The [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) is a companion to this Guide and lists the Tests with a subset of Test descriptors.
-This subset is intended to provide a quick summary of the nature of each of the Tests that is sufficient of most cases.
+This subset is intended to provide a brief summary of the nature of each of the Tests that is sufficient for most cases.
 Some Test descriptors can be used to filter the Tests down to those that may be applicable for an application (`Use Case`).
 An index is provided for each Test by example `Use Case`.
 Both `Single Record` Tests (`Validations`, `Issues`, `Measures`, `Amendments`) and `Multi Record` Tests (at this time only `Measures` that evaluate the output of `Single Record` `Validations` across a dataset) are included.
 Term definitions with the full set of Test descriptors can be found in the [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).

 While the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) provides a description of each individual BDQ Test, `Data Quality Reports` may vary in how they present results from the execution of these Tests.
 Possible presentations include displaying Test results individually, aggregating counts of results for each Test run over all records in a dataset, and separating results into pre- and post-amendment phases.
 In the latter case, results may be shown for all `Validation` and `Measure` Tests run in a pre-amendment phase, then proposals for changes from all `Amendment` Tests run in an amendment phase, and then results from the same `Validation` and `Measure` Tests run in a post-amendment phase as if all proposed changes from the `Amendment` Tests were evaluated and accepted.
 It is thus important to identify both the Test for which results are being reported, and the context for the report.
 The [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) describes what each Test does independent of this context.

 For each Test, the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) lists ways to identify the Test (**Label:** - the brief human readable means for identifying a Test; **skos:prefLabel:** - the human readable label spelled out in words; **Versioned IRI:** - the means for software to identify the Test).
-The Quick Reference Guide identifies whether a Test operates on a `Single Records` or a `Multi Record` (a dataset).
+The Quick Reference Guide identifies whether a Test operates on `Single Records` or a `Multi Records` (a dataset).
 A brief description of what the Test is intended to do follows, with a more detailed description for implementers, consisting of `Specification`, `Information Elements` `Acted Upon` and `Consulted`, any `Parameters` that could change the behavior of the Tests, default values for any `bdq:sourceAuthority` consulted by the Test, or other `Parameters`.

 Two Examples of Test data input and output are provided to illustrate opposing behaviors of the Test.
 For `Validation` Tests, one example provides a `Response.result`="COMPLIANT", the other "NOT_COMPLIANT".
 See the [BDQ Implementer's Guide](../implementers/index.md) for information about Test Validation Data.